w4rlock999/ssProcessor-desktop/README.md

 ### To run this as demo

-1. install all dependencies () `npm install`
+1. install all dependencies `npm install`
-2. start the program () `npm install` it will run concurrently the local web server and electronJS application window, wait several seconds until it loaded on the window
+2. start the program `npm start` it will run concurrently the local web server and electronJS application window, wait several seconds until it loaded on the window